beecave-homelab/custom-patterns/README.md

    cd custom-patterns
    ```

-3. Copy the custom patterns to the `~/.config/fabric/patterns` directory.
+3. Copy the custom patterns to the `~/.config/fabric/patterns` directory:

    ```bash
    ./copy-custom-patterns.sh
    ```

-4. Check if the custom patterns are avaliable to use in fabric.
+4. Verify that the custom patterns are available for use in Fabric:

    ```bash
    fabric -l